 - Preheat oven to 375°F.

-- In a medium-sized bowl mix together the breadcrumbs, Parmesan cheese, oil, parsley, garlic, lemon zest, salt, and pepper.1 ½ cups breadcrumbs, ½ cup Parmesan cheese, ⅓ cup olive oil, ¼ cup parsley, 2 cloves garlic, ½ teaspoon lemon zest, ½ teaspoon salt, ½ teaspoon black pepper
+- In a medium bowl, mix together the breadcrumbs, Parmesan cheese, oil, parsley, garlic, lemon zest, salt, and pepper.
+Stuff each artichoke with equal amounts of the filling, being sure to get some in between the larger leaves by pulling them apart.1 ½ cups breadcrumbs, ½ cup grated Parmesan cheese, ⅓ cup olive oil, ¼ cup parsley, 2 cloves garlic, ½ teaspoon lemon zest, ½ teaspoon salt, ½ teaspoon black pepper

 - Place the stuffed artichokes in a large Dutch oven or baking dish and then fill up with water until it reaches the level of the first leaves.
 Cover with a lid (or a piece of aluminum foil if using a dish) and bake in the preheated oven for 40-45 minutes, or until the artichoke is tender and the breadcrumbs are golden brown.